 I had just received a beautiful bunch of organic pears from my Farmbox Direct delivery (they deliver organic fruits and veggies straight to your door) and had already made a couple of things with some of the pears like this Cacao and Pear Protein Smoothie and this Pear and Ginger Soup (coming soon!).

-But I couldn’t think of anything else exciting to make with these and they kept staring at me from my fruit bowl I have on my counter top, so I decided to dehydrate them and make chips.
+But I couldn’t think of anything else exciting to make with these and they kept staring at me from the fruit bowl I have on my counter top, so I decided to dehydrate them and make chips.

 Instead of making them plain (which would have also been good!)
 I used one of my organic Primal Palate spices, “Cinnamon Sugar Cookie“.
-The only ingredients in it are organic maple sugar and organic saigon cinnamon.
+The only ingredients in it are organic maple sugar and organic Saigon cinnamon.
 Organic maple sugar is a natural alternative to cane sugar and you can use less too because you only need 1/2 cup to replace 1 cup of cane sugar.

 While I would have ~never~ convinced my oldest son to eat a plain pear, he was the one who ate most of the pear chips when they were ready.
 Like 95% of them!